sunprinceS/academic-kickstart/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- AutoML/ Quantization/ Pruning
+- Distributed System Design
+- ML Model Optimization (AutoTuning, NAS)
 - Meta/ Transfer Learning
-- Speech Processing
+- Speech Processing/ NLP
-- Natural Language Processing

 # Education to show in About widget
 education: